 Kernel Operations on the GPU, with autodiff, without memory overflows¶

 The KeOps library lets you compute generic reductions of very large arrays whose entries are given by a mathematical formula.
-It combines a tiled reduction scheme with an automatic differentiation engine, and can be used through Matlab, NumPy or PyTorch backends.
+It combines a tiled reduction scheme with an automatic differentiation engine, and can be used through Matlab, Python (NumPy or PyTorch) or R backends.
 It is perfectly suited to the computation of Kernel dot products and the associated gradients, even when the full kernel matrix does not fit into the GPU memory.

 Using the PyTorch backend, a typical sample of code looks like: